lotter-ska/FSH_compare_ON_OFF/README.md

 # FSH_compare_ON_OFF
-Compare two measurements: Culprit On and Off and plot output.
+Compares two measurements: Culprit On and Off and plot output.

 Info:
 Output plot is saved in working directory.